openstack/openstack-manuals/doc/ha-guide/source/shared-database-configure.rst

 Security-Enhanced Linux is a kernel module for improving security on Linux operating systems.
 It is commonly enabled and configured by default on Red Hat-based distributions.
-In the context of Galera Cluster, systems with SELinux may block the database service, keep it from starting or prevent it from establishing network connections with the cluster.
+In the context of Galera Cluster, systems with SELinux may block the database service, keep it from starting, or prevent it from establishing network connections with the cluster.

-To configure SELinux to permit Galera Cluster to operate, you may need to use the ``semanage`` utility to open the ports it uses, for
+To configure SELinux to permit Galera Cluster to operate, you may need to use the ``semanage`` utility to open the ports it uses.
+For
 example:

 .. code-block:: console